 I first learned to sharpen knives in 1971 when I took a year off from college and went Europe to work and ski.
 There was no snow in the Alps that winter so I traveled to Munich and got a job in the kitchen of the fanciest hotel in town.
 There, one of the chef’s taught me how to sharpen knives.
 After a while I was sharpening the knives for many of the Chef’s in my spare time to make extra money.
 I used a large three sided sharpening stone much like those used by professional chefs here in the U.S.A.
 When I returned home I got a job as a carpenter and cabinet maker which I did for 25 years.
 We sharpened most of our own edge tools in the shop.
 Many were just big knives.
 The tools That we sent out to be done, we sent to an old man named Leo Green in South Portland.
 Leo and I became friends and every time I dropped off or picked up tools he taught me a few tricks.
 I never made the decision to become a sharpener, it just happened slowly over the years.
 I started sharpening for friends and family then it grew into a business.
-I have about 40 years of experience.
+I have been doing it for about 40 years.

 I do not grind your knife.
 Very little metal is removed in our three step process.
 No heat is generated in the sharpening.

 I use a slow speed water cooled sharpener.
 Each knife is individual done after a careful assessment.
 Japanese knives which are very hard steel are sharpened at 17 degrees.
-Other kitchen knives which are softer steel are done at 2o degrees.
+Other kitchen knives which are softer steel are done at 23 degrees.
 Specialty knives are sharpened correctly.

 I use a three step process to sharpen cutlery.